Zebrozkii/CsharpTo-Do-List/README.md

 ## | **The To-Do List** |

-#### The To-Do List Project, initiated February 12th, 2019
+#### The To-Do List Project.
+Initiated February 12th, 2019.
+Updated February 13th, 2019.
 #### By Shawn Lunsford

 ----------

 ## Description
-A simple to-do list program created using C#.
+A simple to-do list program that allows users to add items, view the list, and clear the list.
+This is part of the Epicodus C# coursework, and was created using C#.

 ## Known Bugs